CMA Awards 2021: Complete list of winners, best and worst moments

 Jennifer Hudson and Chris Stapleton’s duet

-Somehow, a rumor started that Adele would be joining Stapleton onstage — instead, after his own solo performance, he accompanied Jennifer Hudson for an Aretha Franklin tribute, paying homage to the Queen of Soul’s connection to country music. (“The connection between country and soul and gospel runs deep,” presenter Trisha Yearwood explained.)
-Hudson delivered a terrific performance of “Night Life,” and Stapleton joined in on vocals for “You Are My Sunshine," making it one of the best moments of the ceremony.
+Somehow, a rumor started that Adele would be joining Stapleton onstage.
+Instead, after his own solo performance, he accompanied Jennifer Hudson for an Aretha Franklin tribute, paying homage to the Queen of Soul’s connection to country music. (“The connection between country and soul and gospel runs deep,” presenter Trisha Yearwood explained.)
+Hudson delivered a terrific performance of “Night Life,” and Stapleton joined in on vocals for “You Are My Sunshine,” making it one of the best moments of the ceremony.

 Chris Young and Kane Brown’s collaboration